 When it comes to integration and choice, housing for people with disabilities exists within a broad range of options, with more institutional-like settings on the one end and more community-based settings on the other, and many combinations in between.
 Where a particular individual lives depends on many factors.
-Some of these factors are specific to an individual, such as individual preference, level of need and individual resources (income and support); others, such as the availability of affordable housing options and supports, are the result of systemic influences.
-The goal of this Olmstead plan is to reduce the barriers on both an individual and system-wide level that prohibit a person from being able to live in the most integrated setting of their choice.
+Some of these factors are specific to an individual, such as individual preference, level of need and individual resources (income and support).
+Other factors, such as the availability of affordable